-Enrolment into the Disability Unit at Salisbury High School is by a central placement process.
-Speak with existing school or contact Disability Services on 8314 4000 to enrol into either a Special Class or Unit Class.
+Enrolment into both the Unit and Special Classes at Salisbury High School is through a central process.
+For further information discuss with existing school or contact Regional Support Services on phone: 8314 4000 regarding the process.

-Special Class - 2 Classes
+Special Class - 3 Classes